 Sports fans looking for fun and excitement should head to the East Bay to watch a Warriors game at the Oracle Arena in Oakland.
 The energy of Bay Area crowds proudly donning blue and gold for their NBA Championship team is incomparable.

-This month you have the chance to watch the Dubs take on the Boston Celtics, Philadelphia 76ers, Orlando Magic, Milwaukee Bucks, Sacramento Kings, Memphis Grizzlies, and Houston Rockets.
+This month you have the chance to watch the Dubs take on the Brooklyn Nets, San Antonio Spurs, Los Angeles Lakers, Sacramento Kings, Atlanta Hawks, Utah Jazz, Indiana Pacers, and the Milwaukee Bucks.

-This month in the East Bay, at the historic Paramount Theater in Oakland, you have the opportunity to watch one of the greatest standup comedians of all time--the beloved Jerry Seinfeld.
-Best known for the semi-fictional version of himself in the sitcom Seinfeld, he is also an actor, writer, director, and producer.
+This month in the East Bay, at the historic Paramount Theater in Oakland, you have the opportunity to watch one of the greatest standup comedians of all time--the beloved Tim Allen.
+Best known for the semi-fictional version of himself in the sitcom The Tim Allen Show, he is also an actor, writer, and comedian.
 Be prepared to laugh the evening away when his tour comes to the Bay Area.

 Dates: Several in March